Marohn-Group/mmodel/docs/api_modifier.rst

     A modifier for ``MModel`` requires to have a proper signature.
 If the modifier changes the function signal, add ``__signature__`` attribute with ``inspect.Signature`` to the wrapped function.

+    The metadata of the modifier is used to generate the string displayed in the metadata at the node and model level.
+The metadata is a string passed to the "metadata" attribute of the modifier function.